Dennois91/ipsc_match_finder/README.md

 Cecklist
 Setup Jsoup to scrape matches /done
 Persist to MySql db /done

-Geocode longitude and latitude from location data and add to table.
-Add every match onto a map.
-Refactor scrape to scrape match details on every match srcaped and add minimum round,fee,days to ipscmatch table for more detaild search options.
+Geocode longitude and latitude from location data and add to table. /done Refactor scrape to scrape match details on every match srcaped and add minimum round,fee,days to ipscmatch table for more detaild search options. /done

-Add proxys to avoid rate limit for initial scrape.
+Create Airports table and load in geodata for airports.

+Create REST Api's

 Create GUI
 Add filters,